apecloud/kubeblocks/examples/dmdb/README.md

 # Dmdb

+The DM8 is a next-generation large general relational database which boasts ultimate compatibility, high availability, high reliability and high security.

 ## Prerequisites

 This example assumes that you have a Kubernetes cluster installed and running, and that you have installed the kubectl command line tool and helm somewhere in your path.
 Please see the [getting started](https://kubernetes.io/docs/setup/)  and [Installing Helm](https://helm.sh/docs/intro/install/) for installation instructions for your platform.